julienrbrt/woningfinder/docs/emails.md

 ## Templates

-The templates can be found in the [notifications service](internal/services/notifications) as well as below:
+The templates can be found in the [notification service](internal/services/notification) as well as below:

 **Welcome**